This is a wonderful whole wheat bread recipe. It is a sponge dough that has an earthy tone and freezes beautifully.

-I have a hard time tasting if I happen to be baking early due to whatever deadline I have, and I'm talking about sweet things, don't think of putting a piece onion or avocado or salad dressing in front of me so early.
+I have a hard time tasting if I happen to be baking early due to whatever deadline I have, and I'm talking about sweet things, don't think of putting a piece of onion or avocado or salad dressing in front of me so early.
 You might not like my reaction.

 A few hours later, it's a whole different movie.
 Suddenly the idea of eggs or toast and yogurt, even a piece of cake sounds dreamy.
 That moment does set me up for a better day, with no hunger pangs of any kind.

 What is whole wheat flour?

-It is a type of flour that results from grinding the wheat whole (as opposed to refined white were the husk is not ground with the rest).
+It is a type of flour that results from grinding the wheat whole (as opposed to refined white where the husk is not ground with the rest).

 Whole wheat flour has a higher fiber content so it's more nutritious and a healthier alternative to regular white bread flour.

 I personally love this type of bread.
-I like to keep it frozen at all times, already sliced, so I can have fresh toasted bread whenever I feel like it.
+I like to keep it frozen at all times, already sliced, so I can have freshly toasted bread whenever I feel like it.

 So a balanced first meal, not to call it breakfast, does make the whole fuel-for-the-body idea a good one.
 You do need fuel, just try to get the premium kind, it will make you feel better.